Insality/defold-event/README.md

 # Event

-**Event** is a comprehensive event-driven toolkit for the [Defold](https://defold.com/) game engine that enables decoupled communication between different parts of your code through a publish-subscribe pattern.
-It provides events, queues, promises, and global messaging systems to create clean, maintainable game architectures with efficient asynchronous operations.
+**Event** is an event system for the [Defold](https://defold.com/) game engine.
+It provides events, queues, promises, and global messaging using a publish-subscribe pattern.
+Events are triggered instantly and automatically preserve script context, allowing you to call events from any context.

 ## Features